clartaq/cwiki/resources/private/md/About_Front_Matter.md

 ---
 ```

 Note that the section starts and ends with three hyphen characters.
-This section is not included in the wiki posts that you view.
+This section is not shown​ in the wiki posts that you view.
 In fact, after loading a file, the front matter is discarded.

-The tags that CWiki understands include
+The tags that CWiki understands include:

  | Tags  |  Description |
  |--------|:------------|